pablo-mayrgundter/conway-old/README.md

 # Release Steps
-1. Build Conway via the above steps depending on your platform.
+1. Build Conway with `yarn build` via the above steps depending on your platform.
 2. Run the performance test script, instructions outlined in the [performance documentation](scripts/README.md)
 3. Run the regression testing batch script, instructions outlined in the [regression documentation](regression/README.md)
 4. Publish to GitHub.
 From the repository root, log in with npm, and then publish the package.
 Once published, it will appear in the list of releases in the repository: